Ganpatsingh05/GROOT-/README.md

 ## 📌 Project Objectives

-This project was developed as part of the **INT 331 – Version Control Systems** course with the following objectives:
+This project was developed as part of the **INT 331 – Fundamentals Of Devops** course with the following objectives:

 - ✅ Understand the internal working of version control systems
 - ✅ Implement core VCS concepts using Python
-- ✅ Demonstrate branching, merging, and conflict resolution
+- ✅ Demonstrate branching and merging
 - ✅ Use Git Bash and GitHub for real project versioning
 - ✅ Develop comprehensive documentation following academic standards